NewcoderM/BookVerse/readme.md

 # Acknowledgements

 This site, BookVerse was designed and developed in conjunction with the Full Stack Software Developer Diploma course at the Code Institute.
 I would like to thank my mentor, Mr. Spencer Barriball, who has giving valuble advices to finish this project easier and faster than I expected.
 I thank my cohort facilitator Kamil for his continuos support.
-I would also like to thank the student care at CodeInstitute especially Bethany who helped me through my many setbacks at the begining of this course and make me reaching this point possible.
+I would also like to thank the student care at CodeInstitute especially Bethany who helped me through my many setbacks at the begining of this course and made reaching this point possible for me.

+To all those people...Thankyou ❤

 [Back to top](<#contents>)